geissdoerfer/find/model/README.md

 ## Usage

-Instantiate the model with a uniform distribution with scale 10 and three nodes with charging times of 100, 125 and 200 slots that become active for the first time without an offset:
+Instantiate the model with a uniform distribution with scale parameter 10 and three nodes with charging times of 100, 125 and 200 slots that become active for the first time without an offset:

 ```python
 import matplotlib.pyplot as plt